 The role of Gold in your investment portfolio.
 Most of us don’t give Gold the respect it deserves.
 But sooner or later, the realization dawns that having a bit of gold in the portfolio might be a good idea.
-I have written about whether gold should be your long-term portfolio or not in the article – Gold ETFs & Bonds in long-term portfolio.
+I have written about whether gold should be your long-term portfolio or not in the article – Gold ETFs & Gold Bonds for long term portfolio.
 I myself have been a gold investor for the last few years after denying the importance of gold in my portfolio for almost 15 years.

 So if it’s important, then how much gold should you invest in?

 Remember one thing though.
 Buying gold and investing in gold are two different things.
 Don’t mix the two in your head.

 And before you think about investing in gold after looking at the historical gold price chart (like the one below), you need to understand something about gold price and its typical behavior.

 Unlike stocks and bonds, gold has no intrinsic value or cashflows to offer.
 So the concept of valuation isn’t exactly applicable here.
 And the gold prices are more about the demand-supply equation at any point in time and factors affecting this equation (like financial crisis, geo-political issues, etc.).

 As a result, the price of gold follows a peculiar pattern.
 And this pattern is occasionally accompanied by high volatility.
 Gold has got a bad name for giving lumpy returns.
 That is, it does nothing for years but suddenly out of the blue, it gives great returns occasionally that pushes up the long-term averages.
 So for a lack of a better word, and like equity investing, even gold has a timing angle to it.
 So maybe, if you want to time gold investments, it’s about accumulating it in years (or periods) in which it hasn’t been giving great returns.

 There are many options available for investing in Gold in India.
 Like the Gold ETF, Sovereign Gold Bonds (SGB or Gold Bonds), and Gold Funds.
 Do read about the